Gaetz/heaps-Basic/README.md

 Download HashLink from https://hashlink.haxe.org/#download

-Unzip it somewhere, and add the folder to your PATH
+Unzip it somewhere, and add the folder to your PATH.

-### Install HashLink moludes
+### Install HashLink modules
 Restart the command line then type:

 `haxelib install hldx`